-Regarding Senate Bill 2209, the legislation requires the North Dakota Board of Pharmacy to increase license fees on wholesale distributors and other supply chain entities in order to fund the state's importation program.
-Licensure by the Board of Pharmacy is intended to protect, preserve and promote public health and welfare of the citizens of North Dakota; however, under the legislation the Board will be required to earmark additional licensure funding to support a program that is opposed by many of those same entities due to safety concerns.
+Furthermore, the legislation requires the North Dakota Board of Pharmacy to increase licensure fees on supply chain entities to fund the importation program which has yet to be established and may never come to fruition.
+Licensure by the Board of Pharmacy is intended to protect, preserve and promote public health and welfare of the citizens of North Dakota.
+Licensure fees should help the Board achieve these goals, not implement a theoretical program that would potentially harm the patients they are working to protect.

-Ultimately allowing for importation of prescription drug products increases the likelihood of counterfeit or adulterated drugs entering the country.
-Due to these concerns, we ask that you oppose both SB 2209 and SB 2212.
+Ultimately, allowing for importation of prescription drug products increases the likelihood of counterfeit or adulterated drugs entering the country.
+Due to these concerns, we ask that you oppose both SB 2209.
+We encourage the state legislature to study the topic over the interim to determine the feasibility, cost savings and potential consequences of implementing such a program rather than rushing through a proposal allowing North Dakotans to rely on another state's pharmaceutical importation program.

 In addition to my testimony, I have also included a study conducted by the Healthcare Distribution Alliance Foundation in partnership with Accenture entitled "The Risks and Realities of Commercial Drug Importation," the study concludes that "proposed importation policies likely place the integrity of the commercial supply chain at risk."
 Please contact me at Llindahl@hda.org or (303) 829-4121 if you have any questions or would like to discuss this issue further.